Sunday, May 20, 2012

 May 20th, 2012

 The ocean crashes on the shore like thunder on a rainy night.
-I haven’t been to the beach since last summer but my love for it never changes.
-The warm water tingles my toes as I push my digits into the water saturated sand.
-The moons gravity forces the tide in as it circulates my legs.
-The breaking waves rushes past me in a hurry with really no place to go.
+I haven't been to the beach since last summer, but my love for it has never changed.
+The warm water tingles my toes as I push my digits into the saturated sand.
+The moon's gravity forces the tide in as it circulates my legs.
+The breaking waves rush past me in a hurry with nowhere to go.

-Standing in the surf I gaze out at the deep blue sea and watch the world turn flat as it touches the horizon.
-I glance up into the sky and I see nirvana.
-Hoping my loved one is looking back at me I close my eyes and say a prayer as it floats away into wonderland.
-The continuous roar of the ocean grabs my attention, I open my eyes and get lost in its vast shoreline.
-I realize life starts here along the strand while I observe my boys playing in the ocean waves.
-I don’t need to pray, my prayers have been answered in the joy my children are having.
+Standing in the surf, I gaze at the deep blue sea and watch the world turn flat as it touches the horizon.
+I glance up into the sky, and I see nirvana.
+Hoping my loved one is looking back at me, I close my eyes and pray as it floats into wonderland.
+The continuous roar of the ocean grabs my attention.
+I open my eyes and get lost in its vast shoreline.
+I realize life starts along the strand while observing my boys playing in the ocean waves.
+I don't need to pray.
+My prayers have been answered in the joy my children are having.

-My kids sit in the shallow surf as it rolls over their body.
+My kids sit in the shallow surf as it rolls over their bodies.
 I find my relaxation in the comfort of their pleasure as they find mutual gratification in the aquatic bliss.
-I focus on myself but can’t help but find I get lost in the exultation they have with every splash.
-As the salty water covers their little bodies like their favorite blanket I place over them to sleep, the force pushes them back as they place their hands behind them to fight against the surging water.
-Only losing as it topples them head over heals.
-I turn to pick them up but they laugh causing me to hesitate.
-Their smiles as wide as the mouth of the ocean's inlet, they quickly regain their composure and set themselves back up to take on the mighty sea again.
-I can only laugh and learn a lesson from their tenacity as they continue on their mighty fight against the odds.
+I focus on myself but can't help but find I get lost in the exultation they have with every splash.
+As the salty water covers their little bodies like their favorite blanket I place over them to sleep, the force pushes them back as they put their hands behind them to fight against the surging water.
+Only lose as it topples them head over heels.
+I turn to pick them up, but they laugh, causing me to hesitate.
+Their smiles are as wide as the mouth of the ocean's inlet, and they quickly regain their composure and set themselves back up to take on the mighty sea again.
+I can only laugh and learn lessons from their tenacity as they continue their mighty fight against the odds.

-I look back in the briny deep and hope that this beautiful day will continue and bring a better tomorrow.
-The seven seas speaking to me with each retraction of the waves after it touches the shore.
-The roar of the ocean demanding I take heed that there are greater things out their for me and that my life is as fragile as my kids in its crest.
+I look back in the briny deep and hope this beautiful day will continue and bring a better tomorrow.
+The seven seas speak to me with each retraction of the waves after it touches the shore.
+The roar of the ocean demands that I take heed that there are greater things out there for me and that my life is as fragile as my kids on its crest.
 It tells me that my life can erode away like the sand I am standing on as it continues to pound relentlessly on the shore.
 Like a crashing wave engulfing the land, life can consume you.
 It can wash away the good and the bad.
-I can get pulled into its riptide and become lost in Davy Jones’ Locker or I can float on top of it and sail away into the sunset.
+I can get pulled into its riptide and become lost in Davy Jones' Locker, float on top, and sail away into the sunset.

-I sit in the sand and pick up seashells that have made their way on to the banks, where they rest among other shells that have been pushed along as they languished on the sea bed.
-I examine it and think of the stories it could tell the things its seen.
-Its perseverance paying off until it got ashore.
-I guess that’s why people collect them.
-The thinking that something so beautiful could survive such a deep dark unknown.
-The depths of the ocean, from where they derived from, black as night, until they reach the shallow ends of the clear water giving them hope that they will soon be at rest.
+I sit in the sand and pick up seashells that have made their way onto the banks, where they rest among other shells pushed along as they languish on the sea bed.
+I examine it and think of the stories it could tell about what it's seen.
+Its perseverance paid off until it got ashore.
+That's why people collect them.
+The thinking that something so beautiful could survive such a deep, dark unknown.
+The ocean's depths, from where they derived, are black as night until they reach the shallow ends of the clear water, giving them hope that they will soon be at rest.
 Basking in the sunlight in their achievement once they have made it.
-Until its ready to give itself back to the sea.
+Until it's ready to give itself back to the sea.

 Christopher Fusaro.
 The author of Captain Imperfecto.